lex00/cloudformation_dataclasses/docs/IDE_SUPPORT.md

 cloudformation_dataclasses provides full IDE support through:
 - Type annotations on all classes and functions
 - Generated `.pyi` stub files for dynamic imports
-- Compatibility with Pylance, mypy, and pyright
+- Compatibility with Pylance and other IDE type checkers

 ## Quick Setup